World Premiere: 'or/and'VIEW EVENT DETAILS

 Shih-Hui Chen has worked with Philadelphia Orchestra, Cleveland Symphony Orchestra, Utah Symphony and National Taiwan Symphony Orchestra.
 Recognition of her work has come from institutions that include: American Academy in Rome, Guggenheim Memorial Foundation, Fulbright Scholar Program, and American Academy of Arts and Letters.
 She is currently on faculty at the Shepherd School of Music, Rice University.

 Monique Truong (Librettist) is the Vietnamese American author of the award-winning novels The Book of Salt (Houghton Mifflin, 2003), Bitter in the Mouth (Random House, 2010), and The Sweetest Fruits (Viking, 2019).
-In addition to her collaborations with Shih-Hui Chen, Truong has written lyrics for composers Joan La Barbara and Francisco J. Núñez.
+In addition to her collaborations with Shih-Hui Chen, Truong has written lyrics for composers Joan La Barbara, Francisco J. Núñez, and Randall Eng.

 Performing Arts and Culture Presenting Sponsors

 Houston–Taipei Society, Mayor’s Office, Sister Cities Houston/Sister Cities International

 Asia Society Texas believes in the strength and beauty of diverse perspectives and people.
 As an educational institution, we advance cultural exchange by celebrating the vibrant diversity of Asia, inspiring empathy, and fostering a better understanding of our interconnected world.
 Spanning the fields of arts, business, culture, education, and policy, our programming is rooted in the educational and cultural development of our community — trusting in the power of art, dialogue, and ideas to combat bias and build a more inclusive society.